The Bible, Commentaries & Sermons

 THE GALILEAN CANON OF THE TALMIDI MIQRA (BIBLE)

-However, for most ordinary Jews, there was a basic core of books which they considerd sacred.
+However, for most ordinary Jews, there was a basic core of books which they considered sacred canon.
 Yet even within this core, the order seemed to differ according to where you lived.
-For example, rabbis in Babylon differed in their order from those living in Egypt.
+For example, rabbis in Babylon differed in their book order from those living in Egypt.

-For a very long time, probably since the return of Jews to Judea after the Babylonian exile, the first 13 books (up to the 12 books of the minor prophets) were held as canonical.
-The present canon of the Hebrew bible (known as the Tanakh) was decided by Pharisaic elders at the Council of Yavneh around the year 90 CE.
+For a very long time, probably since the return of Jews to Judea after the Babylonian Exile, the first 13 books (up to the one which breaks down into the 12 books of the minor prophets) were held as canonical.
+This is attested by the fact that the haftarot which accompany the Torah portions in the 3-year reading cycle – which itself was put together shortly after the Babylonian exile – does not contain readings from any book outside of these 13.
+The present canon of the Hebrew bible (known in the Rabbanite community as the Tanakh) was decided upon by Pharisaic elders at the Council of Yavneh around the year 90 CE.

 The next best-known Galilean of the 1st century CE was Josephus.
 In his book, Against Apion (book 1, passage 8), he writes that there were 22 books in the bible he knew: